amandafanny/nostr-chinese/Nostr/Message.md

-  "#p": <a list of pubkeys that are referenced in a "p" tag>, "since": <an integer unix timestamp, events must be newer than this to pass>, "until": <an integer unix timestamp, events must be older than this to pass>, "limit": <maximum number of events to be returned in the initial query>
+  "#p": <a list of pubkeys that are referenced in a "p" tag>, "since": <an integer unix timestamp, events must be newer than this to pass>, "until": <an integer unix timestamp, events must be older than this to pass>, "limit": <maximum number of events to be returned in the initial query>, "search": <string>, // NIP-50
+  "include": "spam", // NIP-50
 }
 ```